Josh-XT/AGiXT/docs/README.md

 ### Back End

-Clone the repositories for the Agent-LLM back end and start it.
+Clone the repository for the Agent-LLM back end and start it.

 ```
 git clone https://github.com/Josh-XT/Agent-LLM